jotamjr/ctfs/csaw-q2018/pwn/bigboy/readme.md

 Sat Sep 15 23:55:27 CST 2018
 ```

-It doesn't matter how long is the user input the result its the same.
+It doesn't matter how long is the user input, the result is the same.

 #Analysis#
 We fire up radare2 to take a peek at the binary, we immediately find some interesting stuff in the